facultymatt/gmg-js/README.md

 ## TODO update with latest

+- [x] knowing each socket connection is different we need to refactor that a bit.
+Create a socket for pinging status, and in sendCommand create a new socket each time and listen for its response.
+- [ ] Use sendGrillCOmmandOnce for polling.
+Make async.
+Create grill status still in service.

+- [ ] Capture other grill errors?
+See https://github.com/Aenima4six2/gmg/commit/614589cf775422e394f4529b4befbe8ac33bbdf0

+‭

 ## Structure

 This project is based on structure in this article: https://softwareontheroad.com/ideal-nodejs-project-structure/.
 A quick read over will help you better navigate this project.